ckulasekaran/P81.62.16-KN-Website/src/post/the-kulasekaran-flying-v-kn-001-electric-guitar.md

 ![The Kulasekaran KN-001 Flying-V Electric Guitar](/assets/images/flying-v/kn-001-flying-v.png)
-> Made by the Rock Hero of Kuala Lumpur for his heir and all the shred glory in the world.
+> Made by the Rock Hero of Kuala Lumpur for his rightful heir and all the thunderous shred glory the world could endure.
 >
 > Body: Alder, '67 V-shape, rear-routed\
 > Artwork: Nigel Kulasekaran\
 > Neck: Maple, 24-frets, compound radius, 25.5" scale, Tung-oil finish\
 > Pickups: DiMarzio Super Distortion (bridge), Seymour Duncan Hotrails (neck); direct mount\
 > Three-way toggle switch, 1 Volume, and 1 Tone\
-> Hardware: Gotoh Locking Tremolo and Machine Heads\
+> Hardware: Gotoh Locking Tremolo and Machine Heads (Japanese precision meets late-night panic)\
 > Ernie Ball Slinky Cobalt Strings

-Seven years in the making and finally ready to rock!
-This guitar represents a journey of exploration, patience, and pride, drawing inspiration from the artistry of George Lynch and Michael Schenker.
-The body design, based on Gibson’s iconic ’67 Flying-V, is crafted from Alder for durability and tone.
-The rear-routed humbucker-single pickup configuration provides versatility, while the striking artwork, hand-drawn by my son, adds a deeply personal touch.
-Multiple layers of semi-gloss clear coat ensure the artwork remains protected and vibrant.
+Seven years, countless cups of badly timed coffee, and one or two near-fatal encounters with a Dremel, and here it stands!
+The KN-001 isn't just a guitar.
+It is a monument to stubborness, a temple of patience, and if we're being perfectly honest, a far more sensible pursuit than my usual flirtations with home

+It takes its form from Gibson’s defiant ’67 Flying-V, carved out of Alder, a wood that’s been politely enduring this sort of nonsense since the dawn of rock.
+Rear-routed and outfitted with a configuration that straddles the line between versatility and outright mischief, this Flying-V also carries a personal touch - original artwork by my son, Nigel.
+This, mind you, wasn’t some scribble nicked from a school project.
+No, this was a full artistic undertaking, lacquered under so many coats of semi-gloss that future archaeologists may one day marvel at its survival.

 ![KN-001 Headstock](/assets/images/flying-v/kn-001-headstock.png)

-The neck is a unique feature for a Flying-V, designed with a 25.5” scale and 24 frets for extended range and playability.
-The Tung oil finish enhances its smooth feel, making it a joy to play.
+And the neck—ah, the neck!
+A scandalous departure from tradition, stretching out to a full 25.5 inches with 24 frets.
+Proper reach for those moments when subtlety fails, and you simply must play higher, faster, and louder than good sense allows.
+Finished with Tung oil, it’s smoother than a conman’s handshake and almost as dangerous.

-In May, I was honored to join the teaching artists of the [Boston Music Project][1] for their 10-year anniversary celebration.
-They requested a surprise addition to the evening’s set list, which became the perfect motivation to complete the KN-001 in time for this special event.
+Back in May, with the [Boston Music Project][1]’s 10th anniversary looming and the threat of a surprise set list hanging over my head like a guillotine, this became the final shove to complete the KN-001.

-The pickups are direct mounted with a DiMarzio Super Distortion F-spaced in the bridge and an old Seymour Duncan Hotrails in the neck.
-DiMarzio's timely support was critical - they delivered on the custom color for the Super Distortion just in time for the performance.
-Both pickups, with their ceramic magnets, deliver rich, dynamic tones - perfect for everything from shred to smooth leads.

-I may explore reworking the wiring in the future into a split-coil option.
+The pickups?
+DiMarzio’s Super Distortion in the bridg, delivered just in time by a kindly soul who understood the gravity of the situation, and a battle-scarred Seymour Duncan Hotrails in the neck.
+Ceramic magnets, direct-mounted, no nonsense.
+Together they produce tones ranging from civilised murmurings to full-blown sonic insurrection.
+Coil-splitting might be in the cards later, but for now, we’re dealing exclusively in full power.

 ![KN-001 Bridge and Neck Pickups](/assets/images/flying-v/kn-001-pickups.png)

-The Gotoh locking tremolo and machine heads ensure stability and precision, though sourcing these components on a tight timeline was a challenge.
-With some ingenuity and a trusted Dremel, even the toughest hardware installations were managed with reasonable precision.
+Installing the Gotoh locking hardware was, frankly, a bit of a caper.
+Parts acquired on the thinnest of deadlines, some minor re-engineering courtesy of my trusty Dremel, and an unspoken agreement between myself and the universe that the thing wouldn’t fall apart mid-performance.

 ![KN-001 Wiring Schemat11ic](/assets/images/flying-v/kn-001-schematic.png)
 > The current schematic of the wiring soldered for this guitar, June 2022

-Creating the KN-001 without a dedicated workspace was a lesson in adaptability.
-Progress often happened during family vacations across New England, with tools in tow.
-Completing the guitar in time for the Boston Music Project’s event was a labor of love, culminating in an unforgettable performance: a high-energy take on Bach followed by a rendition of Michael Schenker’s Coast to Coast with the talented teaching artists.
+There was no grand workshop for this creation, just a nomadic collection of tools, holiday rentals across New England, and the occasional curious glance from hotel housekeeping.
+And yet, somehow, the KN-001 found its way to the stage.

+That night, I did the decent thing and gave Bach a proper rock education.
+Full distortion, Eddie Van Halen flair, and enough fret tapping to make the old master spin in his powdered wig.
+Then, just to be sure no one had recovered, I launched into Schenker’s Coast to Coast, with the formidable teaching artists of the Boston Music Project holding the line.

 ![Cel Kulasekaran and the KN-001 Flying-V](/assets/images/flying-v/cel-kulasekaran-boston-music-project.png)